Real Talk: On Not Wearing Bras (Yes, It’s Okay to Go Braless)

-Here's a random fact: Did you know there is actually no medical reason to wear a bra?
+Here's a random fact: Did you know there is actually no common medical reason to wear a bra?

 I know it probably seems a bit strange for me to be saying this.
 After all, I am a lingerie blogger so I should be Team Bra 24/7, right?
-But I've been thinking about the whole bra/no-bra thing for awhile, and some of the language we have around bras (and the women who don't wear bras) kind of bothers me.
+But I've been thinking about the whole bra/no-bra thing for awhile, and some of the language we have around bras (and the women who don't wear bras) really bothers me.

 So how is all that relevant today?

-As you've probably noticed, this article isn't about vilifying bras or starting a no-bra revolution (if it were, I wouldn't picked up that fab Made By Niki set above).
+As you've probably noticed, this article isn't about vilifying bras or starting a no-bra revolution (if it were, I wouldn't bought that fab Made By Niki pictured above).
 I still love bras, and I still want to talk about bras.
-But I think sometimes it’s nice to be reminded that going without a bra is not the end of the world.
-And if you see someone doing the braless thing and don’t care for it?
-Well…is ignoring it really so hard to do?
+And while the nerd in me is very curious about the flammability of bras, it should be obvious this article isn't about "bra-burning" either.
+Instead, I want to emphasize that going without a bra is not the end of the world... and it's nice to be reminded of that.

 The reasons we wear bras are just as much tied to cultural factors as they are to physical ones.
 It's just that people often find a conversation on the social issues behind why we do what we do a lot harder than giving a flat medical reason for why we do what we do.
 Furthermore, this is just a friendly reminder that if you see someone going braless and don't care for it?
 Well... is ignoring it really so hard to do?
 Their breasts literally have nothing to do with you.